orxfun/orx-parallel/docs/wasm_tutorial/vanilla/src/01-computation-crate.md

 ## Example computations

-We will implement two example computations in `par_wasm/computation/src/lib.rs` as follows:
+We will implement two parallel computations in `par_wasm/computation/src/lib.rs` as follows:

 ```rust
 use orx_parallel::*;